jasonc-dev/trAInr/DEPLOYMENT_README.md

    **Environment Variable Setup in Render.com**:

    - `DATABASE_URL`: **REQUIRED** - Copy "External Database URL" from your Render.com PostgreSQL service
-   - `JWT_SECRET`: Click "Generate" in Render.com to auto-create a secure 32+ character secret
+   - `Jwt__Secret`: Click "Generate" in Render.com to auto-create a secure 32+ character secret
    - `ALLOWED_ORIGINS`: Set after frontend is deployed (use frontend's external URL)

    **Note**: In production, the app uses `DATABASE_URL` environment variable exclusively.
 The `DefaultConnection` in appsettings is only used for development.